 A book published in Soviet Union with titled "Dostoevsky to children".
 You know, Dostoevsky has never written books for children, but he did write about children, what was a principle to select fragments for this antology.

 The Beggar Boy at Christ's Christmas Treenote Yes, it was published in Soviet Union, for reasons like mentioned below. - retelling of The Little Match Girl, dying child and many already miserably dead included.

 Death of Ilyusha from The Brothers Karamazov.
 For extra spice, a trick with feeding a dog with a pin is described unlike the boy, it gets better.

-Death of vehicle-crushed drunk Marmeladov in front of his children, surrounded by their tuberculosis mother, prostitute elder half-sister and some local riff-raff (including one kind student who is, you probably know, murderer).
+Death of vehicle-crushed drunk Marmeladov in front of his children, surrounded by their tuberculosis stricken mother, prostitute elder half-sister and some local riff-raff (including one kind student who is, you probably know, a murderer).

 While the works of Jules Verne aren't actually inappropriate, they were originally written for adults and are still sold for adults in France.
 In the Anglophone world until very recently, the translations were so poorly written that only children put up with the simplistic grammar and enjoy the ideas.

 The writer of the Dark Heavens series has no idea why her books keep getting shelved in the YA section, but in Dark Serpent, she had to put a note in the front saying "mature themes, possibly inappropriate for younger readers, reader discretion is advised."
 This is a bit of an understatement, as the sex, violence and torture in the series are about as kid-friendly as Game of Thrones (a show which is actually referenced in the series at one point).